john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 NumPy is the first third-party library we will use in this class.
 But it won't be the last.
 There are a ton of amazing tools written for Python that you as a scientist/engineer/geek/whatever will want to use.
 But they don't come pre-packaged with Python.
 You will have to install them separately.

-You will need Python v2.4, v2.5, v2.6, v2.7 or v3.2 and newer to use NumPy and all of the other libraries that require it.
+You will want Python v3.3 and newer to use NumPy and all of the other libraries that require it.

 You can find instructions for installing NumPy [here](http://docs.scipy.org/doc/numpy/user/install.html).

+> **Please Note** The NumPy group [has said](https://github.com/numpy/numpy/blob/master/doc/neps/dropping-python2.7-proposal.rst) they will be dropping support for Python 2.X on Jan 1, 2020.
+Since this library is the basis of nearly all science and engineering work in Python it will be very important that you move to Python 3.X at some point.

 #### Anaconda